THINK HAPPY THOUGHTS

-The problem is that strong emotions sometimes can trigger that life or death response, when your life or health may not actually be at risk.
+The problem is that strong emotions sometimes can trigger that life or death response, when your life or health may not be at risk.
 It can almost seem at times that our brain is always on the lookout for danger, real or not.
 This can create a negative mental filter.
-If we are not careful this filter may causes us to filter out everything that isn’t perceived as a “threat.”
+If we are not careful this filter may cause us to filter out everything that isn’t perceived as a “threat.”
 Think of the last time you walked through a grocery store.
-Did you focus on the way the food was arranged nicely on the shelves, the people who were pleasant, and the general calmness that was present in the store?
-Or did you notice the man who blocked the aisle with his cart while he shopped, or the cashier who seemed unfriendly when she rang up your food?
+Did you focus on the way the food was arranged nicely on the shelves, the pleasant people, and the general calmness that was present in the store?
+Or did you notice the man who blocked the aisle with his cart while he shopped or the cashier who seemed unfriendly when she rang up your food?

 Strengthen the Positive Now that you know how quickly the negative can take over and dig in its claws, you also know the importance of teaching yourself to focus on the positive.
 You need to work on shifting your perspective to add a positive mental filter, to allow yourself to start seeing the positives.
 Seeing however is not enough, you have to allow yourself to truly see and feel the positive experiences around you.
 Here are a few ways to start doing this for yourself: